 Although we are generally living longer, that does not necessarily mean we are healthy and able to live independently.
 Living longer often means dependency at some point.
 The U.S. Department of Health and Human Services projects that by the time we reach age 65 that 70% of Americans will experience a long-term care event in our remaining years.

 The longer we live, the greater the chance that we will need assistance with activities of daily living.
 These activities are defined as bathing, dressing, continence, eating, toileting and transferring which is the ability to get in and out of bed or a chair and move from room to room.
 We may also need supervision due to cognitive impairment which is the primary cause of long-term care insurance claims today.

 There are just three ways for most Americans to pay for long-term care: self-fund, private insurance or qualifying for government assistance.
 Determining if long-term care insurance is right for you is not very complicated.
 Ask yourself these three questions:

-Because insurance plans like your health insurance or Medicare and Medicare supplements don’t pay for ongoing custodial care, you may end up paying out of pocket for this care if you don’t have long-term care insurance.
+Because insurance plans like your health insurance or Original Medicare and Medicare supplements don’t pay for ongoing custodial care, you may end up paying out of pocket for this care if you don’t have long-term care insurance.
 If you cannot afford to pay for care and don’t have long-term care insurance, you may be forced to become dependent on the state/federal welfare program called Medicaid.
 It is not easy to qualify for Medicaid.
 In most states, Medicaid care services are provided in nursing facilities rather than in private homes or assisted living facilities.